Arctictis Binturong Skull Replica

 Arctictis binturong are in the order Carnivora, but are primarily frugivorous.
 They eat fruits such as those of the strangler fig tree.
 They are also good hunters and their prey consists of many small animals such as insects, birds, fish, and rodents.

-As opportunistic feeders, Arctictis binturong will also eat carrion, eggs, tree shoots, and leaves.
+As opportunistic feeders, arctictis binturong will also eat carrion, eggs, tree shoots, and leaves.
 They can live up to 18 years in the wild and can live over 25 years in captivity.

-Arctictis binturong, also known as BearCat, is a viverrid native to South and Southeast Asia.
+Arctictis binturong, also known as Bearcat, is a viverrid native to South and Southeast Asia.
 It is uncommon in much of its range, and listed as Vulnerable by the International Union for Conservation of Nature because of a declining population trend that is estimated at more than 30 percent over the last three decades.

 It has been recorded in Manas National Park, in Dulung and Kakoi Reserved Forests of the Lakhimpur district, in the hill forests of Karbi Anglong, North Cachar Hills, Cachar and Hailakandi Districts.